cpucortexm/kernel_internals/README4.md

 The concept of the page table is introduced to manage mapping between pages and frames.
 Pages are spread over tables, so that each PTE corresponds to a mapping between a page and a frame.
 Each process is then given a set of page tables to describe its whole memory space.

 ### Why multilevel page table is used:
 Most architecture requires 32 bits (4 bytes) to represent a PTE.
 Each process has its private 3 GB user space address, so we need 786,432 entries to characterize and cover a process address space.
+*Calculation*: Number of 4K pages in 3GB = (3* 1024 *1024 *1024)/(4 * 1024) = 786,432 PTE entries as one PTE represents one page.
 It represents too much physical memory spent per process, just to characterize the memory mappings.
 To solve this multi level page table is used.
 The space necessary to store a multilevel page table only depends on the virtual address space actually in use, instead of being proportional to the maximum size of the virtual address space.
 This way, unused memory is no longer represented.

-Linux has support uptoi 4 level page table, however in ARM 32 bit platforms only 2 levels are sufficient which uses PGD and PTE
+Linux has support upto 4 level page table, however in ARM 32 bit platforms only 2 levels are sufficient which uses PGD and PTE
 Four level paging model has:
 a.)
 PGD (page global directory) b.)
 PUD ->ignored